Best Restaurants in the Cotswolds

 Traditional painted shutters, winding cobbled streets and trailing vines create a charming scene in these three pretty French villages that evoke the best of local culture.
 Add some crisp wine, warm baguettes and delicious scents from a nearby bistro and these spots will have you never wanting to leave.
-Here are three of the prettiest towns in France to put on your bucket list...
+Here are three of the prettiest villages in France to put on your bucket list...

 The small village of Les Baux-de-Provence is a listed heritage site, nestled in the heart of the Alpilles Natural Regional Park and one of the prettiest villages in France.
 Perched atop towering rocky outcrops, amid a striking formation of steep hills and deep caves, it’s said to have inspired 'Inferno' in Dante's Divine Comedy.
 The streets are car-free, allowing you to stop and admire Les Baux-de-Provence's historic beauty on two wheels or two feet.